Perturbation Analysis of Quantum Reset Models: Example on

 We have enough information here to determine the natural two-state classical continuous Markov process associated to the model, according to Theorem \ref{thmmarkov}.
 The state space is denoted by $\{0,1\}\equiv \{| 0 \ket\bra 0 |, | 1 \ket\bra 1 |\}$, and by (\ref{transphi}) we need to compute $e^{s \Phi_D}$ to determine the transition probabilities of the process \be \P(X_s=j|X_0=k)=\tr\big\{ |k\ket\bra k | e^{s \Phi_D}(| j \ket\bra j |)\big\}\equiv (e^{s\Phi_D})_{k,j} , \ \ 0\leq j,k\leq 1 \ee The spectral decomposition of $\Phi_D$ in the matrix form (\ref{matphid}) is easily obtained.
 Introducing \be \ffi_+=\gamma_A J_\beta^2 t_B + \gamma_B J_\alpha^2 t_A, \ \ \ffi_-=\gamma_A J_\beta^2 (1-t_B) + \gamma_B J_\alpha^2 (1-t_A), \ee we have \be \sigma (\Phi_D)=\{0, -2(\ffi_++\ffi_-)/(\gamma_A \gamma_B)\}=\{0, -2(\gamma_A J_\beta^2 + \gamma_B J_\alpha^2 )/(\gamma_A \gamma_B)\}, \ee with eigenvector associated to the non zero eigenvalue proportional to $ ^T$.
 Hence, \be \Phi_D=\frac{-2(\ffi_++\ffi_-)}{\gamma_A \gamma_B}Q_+ + 0\, Q_0, \ee with spectral projectors \be Q_0=\frac{\Big| \Big\rangle \Big\langle \Big|}{\ffi_-+\ffi_+} , \ \ Q_+=\frac{\Big| \Big\rangle \Big\langle \Big|}{\ffi_-+\ffi_+}. \ee Therefore, with $\tilde s=\frac{2s(\ffi_++\ffi_-)}{\gamma_A \gamma_B}$, \be e^{s \Phi_D}=e^{-\tilde s}Q_+ + Q_0=\frac{1}{\ffi_-+\ffi_+} . \ee In turn this eventually yields the sought for transition probabilities

-The appearance of a classical Markov process on the eigenstates of the driving Hamiltonian within the derivation of Lindblad generators for open quantum systems is well known.
-By contrast, the state space of the Markov process into play in teh present context is determined by the eigenstates of $\overline{H}^\tau$, that takes into account the effects of the reset matrices.
+\aj{ We stress that in absence of leading order driving Hamiltonian, the state space of the Markov process into play is determined by the eigenstates of $\overline{H}^\tau$, that takes into account the effects of the reset matrices.}